 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1. a. b.
-Standardize procedures for press releases, communicating with the media, content collection, etc., for public relations in-district staff.
-Create guidelines manual for in-district staff.
-Work with in-district staff person and district personnel to develop customized service delivery plan for the district(s) they serve.
 2012 Public Relations Specialist The in-district staff component of the MCRS CoSer will be terminated July 2013 due to a restructure of the public relations program.
 All activities related to in- district staff services are no longer active.
-2. a.
-Provide four annual trainings to all existing and incoming public relations professionals assigned as in-district staff.
-Rotate new in-district PR staff through the Office of Communications, providing them Ongoing Public Relations Specialist Ongoing Completed